-We got our International Drivers Permit in the post yesterday.
-For anyone wanting to drive in Bali (car, bike, scooter, etc…) you are going to need an International Driving Permit.
-These permits need to be obtained in your home country and are basically a translation of your current drivers license into a number of different languages.
-You then need to have both your International permit and your standard drivers license with you at all time when driving/ riding.
+These permits need to be obtained in your home country and are basically a translation of your current driver’s licence into a number of different languages.
+You then need to have both your International Driving Permit and your standard driver’s licence with you at all times when driving or riding on Balinese roads.